GREETINGS

 Welcome to the website of the Graduate School of Humanities.

-Kumiko Murakami, Cheif of Graduate School of Humanities
+Kumiko Murakami, Chief of Graduate School of Humanities

 Official Video Official Video of the Graduate School of Humanities